Texas Longford: Will Savage

 Dodger and Texas become distant when he finds his twin sister Sienna Blake (Anna Passey).
 Henrickse-Spendlove told Claire Crick from All About Soap that her character presumes that Dodger no longer wants her.
 She witnesses Dodger with Sienna and presumes that he is having an affair.
 Dodger does not want his family to know about Sienna and goes along with Texas' accusations.
 Will Savage (James Atherton) discovers Sienna's identity, but hides the truth from Texas, using it as an opportunity to console and kiss her.
 Henrickse-Spendlove explained that Texas is left vulnerable and glad that Will is taking her mind off Dodger.
 Texas sleeps with Will and regrets it.
 The actress said that Texas feels sick and used when she discovers the truth.
 Texas' guilt prevents herself reconciling with Dodger.

 Inside Soap later published a story that Will would admit to his affair with Texas and make up a lie.
 A spokesperson added that "his plan is reckless, and life for Texas may never be the same".
 A reporter from Soaplife then reported that Will would be hospitalised following a fall down the stairs.
 When the scenes aired Texas and Will have an argument and he throws himself down some stairs leaving him paralysed.
 Atherton told a reporter from Inside Soap that "he allows Texas to believe that she pushed him, which is pretty dark!
 It allows him to manipulate her to get what he wants."
 The Savage family hate her, Will guilt’s her into looking after him and he defends her.
 Atherton believed that Will's plan is to have Texas "completely subservient to him".
 Will continues to manipulate Texas at every opportunity.
 The actor told Daniel Kilkelly that Will puts Texas on a pedestal and she is something he has that Dodger wants.
 It is the first time Dodger feels inferior to Will and Texas becomes like a trophy.
 Will acts "all pathetic, as if he's completely reliant on her".
 He keeps putting ideas into Texas' head to keep her around and even instigates a kiss.
-The love triangle storyline was based on the Mike Baldwin (Johnny Briggs), Deirdre Barlow (Anne Kirkbride) and Ken Barlow (William Roache) story in Coronation Street in 1983.